Transferring to LMU Law

 Applications for transfer credit will be reviewed by:

 - The Admissions Committee and Dean.
-All applications for admissions will be governed by the Student Admissions Policy contained in the Student Handbook and as provided in the Admissions Policy & Procedure Manual.
+All applications for admission will be governed by the policies listed in the Admission Policies & Procedures Manual.

 - The Academic Standards Committee.
 The Academic Standards Committee will, in its sole discretion, determine whether transfer credit is appropriate for each credit sought on an individual basis.
 In exercising its discretion, the Academic Standards Committee will review: